kvesik/examgeneration/README.md

 A few words of caution:
 * Don't leave empty lines anywhere (including the end) in the tsv.
-* If you don't have a full crossing of topics and difficulties, or you specify topic/difficulty pairs in the [Config file](#Config-file) that don't exist in your question bank, you may not get quite the behaviour you're looking for.
+* If you don't have a full crossing of topics and difficulties with a variety of question sources, you may not get quite the behaviour you're looking for.
 Eg, the script might have to give up on its most stringent uniqueness restrictions in terms of non-overlapping exams (see [Avoiding overlap](#Avoiding-overlap)).
 Easiest way to avoid this?
 Lots of questions in the database!
-And a full range of difficulty/topic combos, unless you know for sure that you're always going to specify a particular topic/difficulty pair.
+And a full range of difficulty/topic combos from many different sources, unless you know for sure that you're always going to specify a particular topic/difficulty pair.

 ### Images
 Images to be used for specific questions are identified in the [Question bank](#Question-bank), and should be stored in `exams/images/`.